wp-plugins/youtube-embed-plus/readme.txt

 * Review the latest web discussions about videos you want to embed before embedding
 * Shortcode support for embedding multiple videos on one line
 * Playlist support
-* Instant HTTPS support.
-It can even convert past videos non-HTTPS oembeds to HTTPS.
 * (PRO) Automatic Open Graph tagging for Facebook
 * (PRO) See if your embeds have restrictions that can block your site's mobile visitors from viewing
 * (PRO) Automatic tagging for video SEO